Cropwell Friends Meeting House

-Cropwell Friends Meeting House is a historic Quaker meeting house at 810 Cropwell Road in the Cropwell section of Evesham Township, Burlington County, New Jersey, United States.
+The Cropwell Friends Meeting House is located at 810 Cropwell Road in the Cropwell section of Evesham Township in Burlington County, New Jersey, United States.
+The historic Quaker meeting house was added to the National Register of Historic Places on August 14, 1992, for its significance in architecture.
+It was listed as part of the Historic Resources of Evesham Township, New Jersey, Multiple Property Submission (MPS).

 Thomas Evans was one of the first Friends to settle in the Marlton area; in 1701, he signed a deed with Lenape leader King Himolin for a farm in what is now the Marlton area.
 The property for a school was acquired in 1793 and the meetinghouse constructed in 1809.
-It was added to the National Register of Historic Places in 1992.

 An active Quaker congregation continues to worship in the building.